 Core: Introduction to Information Retrieval [5 ECTs]

-This course is designed to introduce Databases while outlining the differences between Data and Information and the methods used for Data Retrieval versus those used for Information Retrieval.
-Various techniques are models are examined such as the Boolean Model of Information Retrieval.
+This module is designed to explain and analyse techniques to deal with large amounts and types, of information.
 The module covers Document Processing in terms of Stemming and Indexing before discussing Evaluation Approaches, Collaborative Filtering, Web Search and Document Clustering.